API Automation using Java Karate Framework

 Perform the following;

-2. For the last step, select the 'no postcondition' option (in this case- Delete_Project_output) from TestStep Settings dropdown list, as shown:
+2. For the last step, select the 'no postcondition' option (in this case- Delete_Project_output) from TestStep Settings dropdown list.

 3. In the Scenario Sequence section, clear the GwtInput contents if it exists for all the GWT steps.

 4. You can add specific comments in the Comment textbox, which is specifically used for this framework.
-Click the plus icon in the Edit Scenario Form to view Add Comment tab.
-By default, Add Step tab will be displayed.
-Select Add Comment tab to enable it and then select the tick mark.
-Finally, click Save and Back button.
+Click the'+' icon besides Gwt Step and click on Comment on to view Comment space.
+Add comment and click on save.

 4. Generating the scripts